Skip to product information

 10:30-11:30am

-• WINERY: Federico Casassa, Cal Poly University - MAIN BALLROOM
+• WINERY: The Secret Life of Red Wine Mouthfeel Components - Federico Casassa, Cal Poly University - MAIN BALLROOM

 • VINEYARD: Hill Country & High Plains Geology & Grape Growing - Kelsey Kramer & Charlie Franck, William Chris Wine Company - LIMESTONE